Arnaud-D/jetkiller-python/docs/user_guide.md

 The input file is read and the image is converted to the "viridis" colormap.
 Then, the converted image is written to an output file.
-The name of the output file is determined from the name of the input file by prefixing it with "output_".
+The name of the output file is determined from the name of the input file by suffixing it with "_output" before the extension.
+For example, if the input file is "test/image.png", the default output is "test/image_output.png".

 If the output file already exists, it is overwritten without warning.

 #### Colormap Selection